Muriel Cerf

 Muriel Cerf (4 June 1950 - 19 May 2012) was a French novelist and travel writer.
+She was born in Paris.
+After passing her Baccalauréat, she studied oriental art at the École du Louvre.

 Her first book, L'Antivoyage, was inspired by her travels in Southeast Asia, and was a major critical success.
 She was awarded the Prix Littéraire Valery Larbaud in 1975 for Le Diable vert.